cvedovini/better-image-credits/readme.txt

 == Changelog ==

+= Version 1.6 =
+- Updated all translations

+= version 1.5.5 =
+- Updating pot file and French translations

+= version 1.5.4 =
+- Changes for WordPress 4.3
+- Widget can now display credits on archive pages too
+- Added `template` attribute to shortcode

+= Version 1.5.2 =
+- More fix related to the admin hook issue.

 = Version 1.5.1 =
 - Fixed wrong hook used to initialized the admin part of the plugin causing the